Rouche/spring5-recipe/readme-k8s-udemy.md

 - Pod : Single applicartion instance.
 Smallest object you can create.
     * Pod have 1-1 relationship with container (app)
     * Pod can have multiple containers but different kind
-    * Different container in same Pod share localhost address.
+    * Containers in same Pod share localhost address.